Instagram Bombshell Sophie Mudd Exposes Booty In Sheer Mini Dress That Leaves Little To The Imagination

-Sophie Mudd knows how to get her fans’ attention and she’s using that power to sell her own merchandise.
+Sophie Mudd knows how to get her fans’ attention, and she’s using that power to sell her own merchandise on Instagram.

 On Monday, the brunette beauty with 1.4 million followers on Instagram teased her fans with a photo of herself rocking a sheer mini dress that exposes her pert posterior.